 - 6 points

-- Typically this unit is assessed in the following ways: (1) group workshop assesments; (2) a research assignment; (3) a practical design assignment; and (4) a final examination.
+Indicative assessments in this unit are as follows: (1) regular workshop exercises; (2) requirements and design assignment; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 Enrolment in62510 Master of Information Technologyand CITS1001 Software Engineering with Java

 or 62550 Master of Professional Engineering (specialisation in Software Engineering)

 or BH008 Bachelor of Advanced Computer Science [Honours] MJD-ICYDM International Cybersecurity